ADG-DAPT/Telechips-Model-Zoo/tcc750x/Object_detection/Yolo/README.md

 - These raw outputs undergo post-processing, which includes:
   - Applying sigmoid/softmax activations to normalize outputs
   - Filtering boxes based on confidence thresholds
-  - Applying Non-Maximum Suppression (NMS) to remove overlapping boxes
+  - Applying Non-maximum Suppression (NMS) to remove overlapping boxes

 - The final post-processed output includes a list of detected objects, each containing:
   - Class label
   - Confidence score
-  - Bounding box coordinates (x_min, y_min, x_max, y_max)
+  - Bounding box coordinates (x_min, y_min, x_max, and y_max)

 - The maximum number of detections is 256

-- The number and format of output tensors may vary slightly depending on the YOLO version (e.g., v5, v6, v8, YOLOX), but the core structure remains similar.
+- The number and format of output tensors may vary slightly depending on the YOLO version (e.g., v5, v6, v8, and YOLOX), but the core structure remains similar.